idesys-dev/idesys-erp/readme.md

 In the heroku panel, set all the enviromnent variables.

-To rebuild on heroku, push an empty commit with `git commit --allow-empty -m "Re-build"`
+To rebuild on heroku, push an empty commit with `git commit --allow-empty -m "Re-build"`.

+If you want to clean the cache: `heroku repo:purge_cache -a idesys-erp`.

 ## TODO

  - Set up prospector
  - Write some tests
  - Set up test coverage
+ - POC: electronic signature
+ - POC: grab mails
+ - Get the document templates from google drive